yxu173/agent-api/README.md

 # Simple Agent API

 Welcome to the Simple Agent API: a robust, production-ready application for serving Agents as an API.

-**Core Components:**
+It includes:
   * A **FastAPI server** for handling API requests.
   * A **PostgreSQL database** for storing Agent sessions, knowledge, and memories.
   * A set of **pre-built Agents** to use as a starting point.